Inedo/inedo-docs/BuildMaster/reference/extensions.md

 ## New Extensions and Updates {#extensions-updates data-title="New Extensions and Updates"}

-BuildMaster will automatically connect to the [Inedo Den](/den), and notify you of newly available extensions and updates.
+BuildMaster will automatically connect to the [Extensions Feed](https://proget.inedo.com/feeds/Extensions), and notify you of newly available extensions and updates.
 You can download and install these from the same extensions overview page.

 ::: {.attention .best-practice}
 A connection to inedo.com is recommended, but not required.
 If your BuildMaster instance cannot connect to proget.inedo.com, then you will need to [install and update extensions manually](#manual-install).